-Undo or redo changes that have been made to the canvas or its layers.
+Undo or redo changes that have been made to the canvas or its layers, and their contents while in their respective editing modes.
 The keyboard shortcuts for undo and redo are CTRL-Z and CTRL-R, respectively.
-These UI buttons are disabled when not in Project Canvas mode, changes made to tools and operations cannot be undone/redone.
+These UI buttons are disabled when not in PixelCNC's Project Canvas mode, changes made to tools and operations cannot be undone/redone.
 See the CNC/CAM Settings section for changing the size of the undo/redo memory buffer.

 The 3D view is where the project canvas, generated toolpaths, and CNC simulation are displayed per the selected project mode.
-It comprises an XY plane grid at Z=0 and red/green/blue XYZ axis lines situated with their intersection at the project's machine origin (X0Y0Z0).
+It comprises an XY plane grid at Z=0 (in machine space) and red/green/blue XYZ axis lines situated with their intersection at the project's machine origin (X0Y0Z0).

 The 3D view position and orientation can be panned and rotated by clicking and dragging the mouse buttons in the view area.
 Scrolling and click-dragging the mouse wheel performs zoom/dolly.
 The pan/rotate functions of the mouse buttons may be swapped by toggling the "Swap Camera Buttons" option found on the "View Settings" dialog.

 There are four project mode icon-buttons at the top-left of the PixelCNC window situated below the menubar.
 Each mode exposes a different set of options, parameters, commands, and functionality to the user for working with the different aspects of a project.
 Users first design their project in the "Project Canvas" mode, define their cutting tools with the "Project Tools" mode, define CNC operations that employ the defined tools with the "Project Operations" mode, and preview a simulation of their operations with the "Project Simulation" mode.